Finite-momentum superconductivity in two-dimensional altermagnets with a Rashba-type spin-orbit coupling: Model and Method

 Instead of directly solving the linerized gap equation \eqref{eq:def_Kernel}, we introduce

 and investigate $K_{\max} = \max_{\bm{q}} K(\bm{q}) = K(\bm{q}_{\max})$.
-Although we explicitly show only $\bm{q}$ as the argument of $K$, $K_{\max}$ as well as $K(\bm{q})$ depends on $\so$, $\AM$, and $T$.
+Although we explicitly show only $\bm{q}$ as the argument of $K$, $K(\bm{q})$ and thus $K_{\max}$ depend on $\so$, $\AM$, and $T$.
 The other parameters such as $\mu$ are fixed as specified below.
-The center-of-mass momentum which maximizes $K(\bm{q})$, $\bm{q}_{\max}$, is the momentum which is most promising to be realized.
+The center-of-mass momentum which maximizes $K(\bm{q})$, denoted by $\bm{q}_{\max}$, is the momentum which is the most promising to be realized.
 However, far from the phase boundary, the optimal momentum should be determined by solving the gap equation self-consistently.
 The linearized gap equation can be represented as $K_{\max} = 0$ for the above-mentioned parameters.
 Particularly, we define $\Delta_{\mathrm{AM,c}}$ such that $K_{\max} = 0$ for given $\so$ and $T$.
 We also define $\bm{q}_{\max, \mathrm{c}}$ which maximizes $K(\bm{q})$ for $\Delta_{\mathrm{AM,c}}$.
 As seen from the summation over $p$ in Eq.~\eqref{eq:def_Kq}, there are two contributions: one from the inter-band pairing and the other from the intra-band pairing.
 Therefore, the dominant pairing channel can be estimated by comparing the weights of these two contributions.